Updated August 2017

 model, then the Coleman Instastart

 , as noted in the chart below.

-comes with a handy lightweight plastic suitcase, measuring 14.25 x 12 x 4.5 inches, while the sleek and slim Kinjia
+comes with a similar lightweight plastic suitcase, measuring 14.25 x 12 x 4.5 inches, while the sleek and slim Kinjia

 design is a mere 18.5 x 11.75 x 3.5 inches.
-Both have obvious accessible handles and are just plain easy to store away in your car and carry around.
+All have obvious, accessible handles and are just plain easy to store away in your car and carry around.

 These two stoves (Coleman Butane shown left and Primus Kinjia shown right) did the best for packed size being not only light and compact, but also easy to carry.